YosysHQ/yosys/docs/source/using_yosys/synthesis/abc.rst

 DFFs should be annotated with an ``(* abc9_flop *)`` attribute, however ABC9 has
-some specific requirements for this to be valid: - the DFF must initialise to zero (consider using :cmd:ref:`dfflegalize` to ensure this). - the DFF cannot have any asynchronous resets/sets (see the simplification idiom and the Boxes section for what to do here).
+some specific requirements for this to be valid: - the DFF must initialise to zero (consider using `dfflegalize` to ensure this). - the DFF cannot have any asynchronous resets/sets (see the simplification idiom and the Boxes section for what to do here).

 It is worth noting that in pure ``abc9`` mode, only the setup and arrival times are passed to ABC9 (specifically, they are modelled as buffers with the given